ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/06-insertion-sort.md

 Just as for the previous sorting algorithms, we have a nested for loop, where the inner loop depends on the loop variable of the outer loop.

 - The outer loop is iterated $n-1$ times in total.
-- The inner loop is harder to analyse since it depends on how many elements in positions $0,\ldots,i-1$ are smaller than the element in position $i$.
+- The inner loop is harder to analyse since it depends on how many elements in positions $0,\ldots,i-1$ are smaller than the element in position $i$:
-    - in the absolute worst case, we always have to move the element to the front of the list, so the number of comparisons will be $i-1$
+    - in the absolute worst case, we always have to move the element to the front of the list, so the number of comparisons will be $i-1$;
-    - in the best case, the element is already in place, and then we only need one comparison
+    - in the best case, the element is already in place, and then we only need one comparison.

 Therefore, in the worst case the number of comparisons is $\sum_0^n i$, which is quadratic just like Bubble sort and Selection sort.
 In the best case -- when the list is already sorted -- we only have to do one comparison per iteration,